jmacfar/ansible-role-dellos-logging/README.md

 This role facilitates the configuration of global logging attributes, and it supports the configuration of logging servers.
 This role is abstracted for dellos6, dellos9, and dellos10.

 The Logging role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in Dell EMC Networking OS connection variables, or the *provider* dictionary.
+You can use any of the built-in OS connection variables .

 Installation
 ------------